cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

     }
    ```

-   If you preview playing the game now, there will be a judgment error when restarting the game.
+   If you preview playing the game now, there will be a logic error when restarting the game.
 This is because we did not reset the `_curMoveIndex` property value in `PlayerController` when the game restarts.
 To fix this, add a reset function in `PlayerController`.

    ```ts
     reset() {
         this._curMoveIndex = 0;
     }
    ```

    Call `reset()` in the `init` function of `GameManager` to reset the properties of `PlayerController`.
    ```ts
     init() {
         \\ ...